polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 ### Build and Test Your Brand New EICAR-Detecting Microengine!

 Let's build a docker image to test our new Microengine.
-Put your eicar code into a file named `eicar.py`, and create a `Dockerfile` with the following contents:
+Put your EICAR code into a file named `eicar.py`, and create a `Dockerfile` with the following contents:
 ```dockerfile
 FROM polyswarm/polyswarm-client
 LABEL maintainer="Your Name <your@email.com>"